bigbag/secrets-storage/README.rst

    :target: https://pypi.python.org/pypi/secrets-storage

-**secrets-storage** is a helper for getting secretss from different storage.
+**secrets-storage** is a helper for getting secrets from different storage.

 Installation